Rwanda Commemorates 30 Years Since Genocide - UrduPoint

 - 'Infernal' -

-French President Emmanuel Macron released a video message, saying he stood by his comments in May 2021 when he acknowledged France's role in the genocide and its refusal to heed warnings of looming massacres, but stopped short of an official apology.
+French President Emmanuel Macron released a video message, saying he stood by his comments in May 2021 when he acknowledged France's failure to heed warnings of looming massacres, but stopped short of an official apology.

 "I have no word to add, no word to take away from what I told you that day," Macron said.